 E. For Marketing Purposes

 The Company may use client data, such as location or trading history to deliver any news, analysis, research, reports, campaigns and training opportunities that may interest the client, to their registered email address.
-You always have the right to change your option if you no longer wish to receive such communications.
+Our clients always have the right to change their option if they no longer wish to receive such communications.

 F. Transaction Reporting

 We are also obligated to regularly report to the respective authorities on the market share products and the services held by client groups, as well as other financial figures.

 Who controls and processes our clients personal data

 The company, and any undertakings being a member of our group, agents which we engage with for the purpose of collecting, storing and processing personal data and any third parties acting on our or their behalf, may collect, process and store personal data provided by our clients.

 For the purpose of processing and the storage of personal data provided by our clients in any jurisdiction within the European Union or outside of the European Union, the company can confirm this will be done in accordance with applicable laws.

 The company may also use authorized external processors for client data processing, based on concluded service agreements, which are governed by instructions from our company for the protection of client related data.
 The contract is important so that both parties understand their responsibilities and liabilities.
 The GDPR sets out what needs to be included in the contract which the company has adhered to, the below is not an exhaustive list of the obligations of all relevant parties;